lucasquemelli/nlp_introduction/README.md

 **3. Non-negative Matrix Factorization (NMF):** It is a dimensionality reduction technique that factors a term-document matrix into two term-topic and topic-document matrices, where the resulting matrices are non-negative.

 **4. BERTopic:** It is a more recent approach that applies the BERT (Bidirectional Encoder Representations from Transformers) model to identify topics in a set of documents.
 It better captures the context and semantics of words.

+The purpose of this project was to scrape, analyze, compare and model text from websites.
+The texts chosen was Data Science and Natural Language Processing.
+Both of them from wikipedia.